bus-strat-analytics/MSIN0093-syllabus/README.md

   1. **In-class participation.** This course depends on the participation of all the students.
 Active engagement promotes a more lively discussion and debate.
 It is in the exchange of ideas that new and interesting ways of thinking about the concepts in the course emerge.
 The level and quality of your participation will be part of your assessment.

   During some classes, students will be "warm" called to help spur discussion.
-Students whose names are on the board in the beginning of class have been warm called and will be asked to participate in the discussion at certain points.
+Students whose names are on the board in the beginning of class are on notice and will be asked to participate in the discussion at certain points.

   2. **Outside the classroom.** Part of your class participation assessment will be your engagement with the material outside the class.
 Topics we discuss in class are being discussed and debated right now, all the time.
 To bring emerging issues and events into the classroom sphere, and to apply what we learn in the class to other cases, students are asked to engage with the material on two media: Twitter and Medium.